Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Background

-and the \textit{cross-correlation function} (CCF), which measures the correlation between any two components of the MTS, $\alpha$ and $\beta,$ say, at times $s$ and $t,$
+and the \textit{cross-correlation function} (CCF), which measures the correlation between any two components of the MTS, $\alpha$ and $\beta$, say, at times $s$ and $t$,

-Time series analysis refers to the collection of procedures developed to systematically solve the statistical problems posed by the serial correlation.
-There is a plethora of (linear and non-linear) statistical models in the literature adequate to describe the behavior of UTS~\citep{Sumway2017}.
-And although the theory of UTS extends naturally to the multivariate case, such as the mean, covariance, ACF, and CCF functions, new concepts arise.
-MTS analysis requires tools, methods, and models for mining information from multiple measurements which present both temporal and cross-sectional correlations.
+Time series analysis encompasses a range of methodologies developed to systematically address statistical challenges posed by serial correlation.
+A multitude of statistical models, both linear and non-linear, are available in the literature for effectively characterizing the dynamics of UTS~\citep{Sumway2017}.
+While the theoretical framework for UTS naturally extends to the multivariate case, incorporating concepts such as mean, covariance, ACF, and CCF, new complexities emerge.
+MTS analysis demands specialized tools, methods, and models capable of extracting valuable insights from multiple measurements exhibiting both temporal and cross-sectional correlations.
+This requires the development of innovative approaches to effectively capture the intricacies inherent in multivariate time series data.